-Free access for adults.
+Free access.
 You should identify yourself in the entrance of the Library with an ID document (DNI or passport).
-Baccalaureate students of art or modules related to art can also access, from 16 years old onwards, provided they justify the consultation.

 The collection of the reading room is of free access.
 The waiting time for consulting the collection in the storeroom can vary between 15 and 30 minutes, from 10 to 18:30 h.
 All the material consulted from the storeroom must be returned to the library staff.
 There is no loan service and the books cannot be taken off the premises.
 If, on leaving, you haven’t completed your consultation, you can leave the documents reserved.
 The maximum period for the reservation is fifteen calendar days.

 The Library has an online catalogue (OPAC) that you can browse.